An anorectal malformation

 Most babies with an anorectal malformation will need one or more operations to repair the problem.
 Children may also need surgery for associated malformations.
 The purpose of surgery is to allow a way for the stool to come out of the body.
 Our team of pediatric surgeons will evaluate your child and decide the best treatment option.

 Patients with imperforate anus will be followed closely throughout childhood and adolescence, with some patients being followed into adulthood.
 The most common problems for these children are constipation and fecal incontinence (the inability to hold stool).
 Other problems may involve urinary tract or renal function.
-At the Colorectal Center at Primary Children’s Medical Center we address ongoing problems and coordinate care between specialists to manage your child’s needs.
+At the Colorectal Center at Primary Children’s Hospital we address ongoing problems and coordinate care between specialists to manage your child’s needs.
 We provide a Bowel Management Program

 , where we work closely with you and your child to assess function and provide a way for your child to stay clean of stool and prevent accidents.